Updated June 1, 2023

 Shubert Ho’s Fire & The Feast on 526 Main St., offers indoor and outdoor patio dining.
 The rustic Italian menu, featuring wood-fired Neapolitan pizzas and homemade pastas, will appeal to everyone in the family.

-The kids can order from their own menu of little pizzas and spaghetti, while the adults can marvel over artisan pizzas (+gluten-free!), like the mushroom potato, spicy Salsiccia, and pepperoni and Calabrian honey, and pick out masterpieces — Bolognese Pappardelle, Pork Osso Buca Scallop Risotto — to feast on.
-Be sure to stop by for Happy Hour, weekdays from 4pm - 6pm.
+The kids can order from their own menu of little pizzas and spaghetti, while the adults can marvel over artisan pizzas (+gluten-free!), like the Margherita, spicy Salsiccia, and pepperoni and Calabrian honey, and pick out masterpieces — Bolognese Rigatoni, Pork Osso Buca, Saffron Prawn Risotto — to feast on.
+Be sure to stop by for Happy Hour, Tuesday - Sunday from 4pm - 6pm.

 Scott’s Bar & Grill on 8115 Lake Ballinger Way may sound like adulting, but the kids menu is a huge draw for families.
 Meals (cheeseburger, fish & chips, grilled cheese sandwich, chicken tenderloins, Fettuccine Alfredo, grilled Columbia River steelhead) come with house bread, beverage, orange slices, French fries, mashed potatoes or vegetables, and “the world’s smallest chocolate sundae.”
 Their new family meal deals are available for pick-up, too.
 The main, takeout menu has a lot of interesting selections that you might not ordinarily find at a typical bar & grill: Broadway pea salad, almond-crusted sea scallops, filet mignon, char-grilled, herb-crusted, roasted prime rib, yeah.